Chris Shays: Subsequent career

 In 2013, Shays was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.
 He was mentioned as a potential candidate for Governor of Connecticut in 2014, but ultimately did not enter that race.

 In the 2016 Republican presidential primary, Shays originally endorsed Ohio Governor John Kasich.
 After Donald Trump won the Republican primary, he announced in August 2016 that he would vote for Democratic nominee Hillary Clinton in the general election.

 He served as a Fellow at the Harvard Institute of Politics in Spring 2017.

 He endorsed Joe Biden, for President of the United States of America in the 2020 United States elections.

 In 2020, Shays, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

+In August 2024, he joined the "Republicans for Harris" group along with other former Republican officials in opposition to Trump.